mulesoft-consulting/ci-hello-world/README.md

 </p></details>

 #### Deploy package to Nexus
-Section provides the details of configuration that is required to enable deployment of a package to Mave repository (e.g. `Nexus`).
+Section provides the details of configuration that is required to enable deployment of a package to Maven repository (e.g. `Nexus`).

 <details><summary>Sample Config in pom.xml</summary><p>